 Should I take the SAT or the ACT?

 Is one harder?
 Is one better?
 More prestigious?
 More useful?
 If only it were that simple.
 In many cases, schools will accept either exam, so it's up to you to figure out which test to take.
 We can help you explore both tests.
 Click to read more about the SAT vs. the ACT or take our quiz.

 Each section is scored on a 200 to 800 point scale, making the "perfect" score 1600.

 How do I know if my SAT score is good enough to get me into my dream school?

 Good question.
 The first administration of the New SAT will be in March 2016, but scores will be held until after the May 2016 test.
 Our awesome research team will continue to closely monitor how schools are using New SAT scores to make sure counselors, parents, and students get this important information.

 How do I register?

 SAT registration deadlines fall approximately five weeks before each test date.
-To register by mail, fill out the registration form in the College Board's Bulletin for the SAT Program.
+Register online on the College Board website.
+You can also register by mail by filling out the registration form in the College Board's The Student Registration Guide for the SAT and SAT Subject Tests.
 You can get a free copy of this publication from your school's guidance counselor.
-Or you can call ETS at 609-771-7600 and they'll send you one free of charge.
-You can also register online at the College Board website.
+Or you can call ETS at 609-771-7600, and they'll send you one free of charge.